BarbaraC12/raycast/README.md

 <!-- all code is from Gustavo PEZZI i used it to understand raycasting and implement it in my project Cub3D from 42 cursus not with SDL lib but minilibX -->
-# RAYCASTING PIKUMA
+# RAYCASTING
-this tutorial is a resource of the Cub3d project of 42 of which here my workspace [TRELLO](https://trello.com/b/gKCSvB8H/graphic "trello") and here a link to [PIKUMA](https://www.pikuma.com/ "pikuma.com") website
+I used this tutorial as resource to apprehend Cub3d from 42 Cursus.
+Link to my workspace [TRELLO](https://trello.com/b/gKCSvB8H/graphic "trello") and here a link to [PIKUMA](https://www.pikuma.com/ "pikuma.com") website

 ## raycast_js
 Raycasting from pikuma tuto in JavaScript.